HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

   sql_file="top_vendors.sql"
 ) }}

-Our analysis counted 145 separate ecommerce platforms (compared to 116 in last year's analysis).
+Our analysis counted 145 separate ecommerce platforms (compared to [116 in last year's analysis](../2019/ecommerce#ecommerce-platforms)).
 Out of these, only 9 platforms have market share of greater than 0.1%.
 WooCommerce is the most common ecommerce platform and has maintained it's number one position.

-{# TODO (authors): Wappalyzer started identifying Wix as ecommerce platform from 30th Jun 2019 #}
+Wix appears in are analysis for the first time this year after Wappalyzer started identifying it as ecommerce platform from 30th Jun 2019.

-## Top enterprise ecommerce platforms
+### Top enterprise ecommerce platforms

 While it is difficult to discern a platform’s precise tier let us highlight four vendors who focus heavily on the Enterprise tier - SalesForce, HCL, SAP, and Oracle.